ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 ...
 ```

-### Check CloudWatch Dashboard
+### Check the CloudWatch dashboard

-Finally, you can check the CloudWatch dashboard to see the logs.
+Finally, check the CloudWatch dashboard to see the logs.
-OPen the CLoudWatch console at https://console.aws.amazon.com/cloudwatch/.
+Open the CLoudWatch console at https://console.aws.amazon.com/cloudwatch/.

-Type in `/aws/containerinsights/fluent-bit-demo/` in the search box.
+Type `/aws/containerinsights/fluent-bit-demo/` in the search box.

 ![CloudWatch Dashboard](images/cloudwatch-dashboard.png)

-Select `/aws/containerinsights/fluent-bit-demo/application`, you should see the logs from the application pods including Ray.
+Select `/aws/containerinsights/fluent-bit-demo/application`.
+You should see the logs from the application pods including Ray.

-Under the log streams, click any log stream, you should see the logs of pods:
+Under the log streams, click any log stream.
+You should see the logs from the pods:

 ![CloudWatch Logs](images/cloudwatch-logs.png)